MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 You can use Windows Admin Center as another method to install your solution updates.
 To install updates using Windows Admin Center, see [Install operating system and hardware updates using Windows Admin Center](/azure-stack/hci/manage/update-cluster#install-operating-system-and-hardware-updates-using-windows-admin-center).

+Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
+For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).

 > [!NOTE]
-> Alternatively, you can download and install the latest MSI package from the Microsoft Evaluation Center.
-For more information, see [Windows Admin Center](/windows-server/manage/windows-admin-center/overview).
+> Integrated solutions require the OEM to provide an extension.
+For more information, see [Windows Admin Extensions](lifecycle-management-placeholder.md)

-### Windows Admin Center Extensions

-To apply OS update and driver/firmware updates using Windows Admin Center extensions, see [Installing an extension](/windows-server/manage/windows-admin-center/configure/using-extensions).

 ## Workload updates

-Along with updates for your cluster, there are workload updates that can be applied.
+Along with updates for your cluster, there are workload updates that can be applied that aren't integrated into the Lifecycle Manager.
 These workloads include Azure Kubernetes Service (AKS) hybrid, Azure Arc, and Infrastructure Virtual Machines (VMs).
 The next sections will provide more detail on these workloads and ways to apply updates.

 ### Azure Kubernetes Service (AKS) hybrid